-Abalone shells, commonly referred to as "ear shells" or "ormer shells," are the shells of a particular species of sea snail.

 -The width of an abalone shell's broadest portion is often used to calculate its size.

--Abalone shells between 5 and 7 inches in diameter are categorized as medium to large.
+-Abalone shells from 5 and up inches in diameter are categorized as medium to large.

 -Abalone shells can be found on the shores of California, Japan, and Australia, as well as other cold-water areas of the world.